JohriLab/Bvalcalc/_sources/guides/quickstart.rst.txt

 To calculate B, we need evolutionary information about the species of the population in a parameters file.

-Copy population genetic parameters from one of the templates, e.g. for coding (CDS) regions in `Drosophila melanogaster` (DroMel)
+Copy population genetic parameters from one of the templates, e.g. for coding (CDS) regions in `Drosophila melanogaster` (DroMel).

 .. code-block:: bash